dmpe/SemesterProject/README.md

-SemesterProject
+Semester Project Summer 2015
 ===============

 This is repo for semester project in SS2015.

 ### Content:

-- Final R Markdow ioslide presentation
+- Exercises with R
 - Code scripts for our project
+- Final R Markdown ioslide presentation

 ### Authors:

 - Me
+- R.G.
-- 2 Guys
+- S.M.
-- 1 Girl
+- J.F.M.S.